 A lot of people consider the United States to have been the dominant world power for the last 60 years or so, but actually the power resided in a sort of global consortium of melting pots which collaborated on things like economics under the vague umbrella of ‘U.S. power’.

-Now, though, the dynamic is changing and small countries are starting to get the ability to ‘easily’ undo vast policies which the U.S. and it’s economic allies promote.
+Now, though, the dynamic is changing and small consortiums are starting to get the ability to ‘easily’ undo vast policies which the U.S. and it’s economic allies promote.